2. What this means for you

 The new teacher role

-+Meeting one-on-one with each student every week
++Meeting one-on-one with each student every scheduled session

 +Grading what they witness in real time